Public Finance in India class 12 | Maharashtra Board

 2. Prices of public goods and services: Modern governments sell various types of commodities and services to the citizens.
 A price is a payment made by the citizens to the government for the goods and services sold to them.
 For example- railway fares, postal charges, etc.

-3. Special Assessment: The payment made by the citizens of a particular locality in exchange for certain special facilities given to them by the authorities is known as ‘special assessment.’
-For example- local bodies can levy a special tax on the residents of a particular area where extra/ special facilities of roads, energy, water supply, etc. are provided.
+3. Special Assessment: When people in a specific area get extra services from the government, they have to pay a special fee for those services.
+For example- local bodies can impose a special tax on the residents of a particular area where extra/ special facilities of roads, energy, water supply, etc. are provided.

-4. Fines and Penalties: The government imposes fines and penalties on those who violate the laws of the country.
+4. Fines and Penalties: Revenue is collected from fines and penalties imposed on individuals or organizations for breaking laws or regulations.
 The objective of the imposition of fines and penalties is not to earn income, but to discourage the citizens from violating the laws framed by the Government.
 For example, fines for violating traffic rules.
 However, the income from this source is small.

 6. Special levies: This is levied on those commodities, the consumption of which is harmful to the health and well-being of the citizens.
 Like fines and penalties, the objective is not to earn income, but to discourage the consumption of harmful commodities by the citizens.
 For example- duties levied on wine, opium, and other intoxicants.